-Koh Samet is a small island located in the Gulf of Thailand, off the coast of the province of Rayong.
-The island is just 7 kilometers long and 4 kilometers wide.
+Koh Samet is a small island in the Gulf of Thailand, off the coast of Rayong Province.
+The island measures roughly 7km long and 4km wide, making it compact enough to explore in a few days.

-Samet (pronounced locally as Samed) is a popular tourist destination known for its stunning beaches, clear waters, and lush tropical scenery.
-As a small island there aren't many attractions, but there is plenty of opportunity for beach-time, snorkeling, kayaking, boat trips and other sea-sports.
+Locally pronounced “Samed”, the island is a popular destination for both Thai and international travelers, known for its stunning beaches, clear waters, and lush tropical scenery.
+While there aren’t many traditional tourist attractions, Koh Samet offers plenty of opportunities for beach time, snorkeling, kayaking, boat trips, and other water sports.

 Contents